GabrielGrimberg/Neon-Heat/README.md

 | Abdul Ismail    |https://github.com/Abdul-Ismail    |

 #### Introduction
-A racing game that goes by the name of Neon Heat which is currently in development.
-This game will be powered by Unity3D engine and written in C#.
+A racing game that goes by the name of Neon Heat which is in a stable release state.
+This game is powered by Unity3D engine and written in C#.

 This project is due to enter the Games Fleadh competition, the theme for this year is a Racing Game which is why we have decided to make an original Racing Game.